-Due to their relatively small populations and often isolated locations, indigenous communities are especially vulnerable to underrepresentation in governments.
-ExxonMobil seeks to understand the different perspectives of indigenous people and incorporate their feedback into our project planning, design and execution.
+Indigenous peoples — who make up culturally distinct societies and communities — are often vulnerable to underrepresentation in governments and in decision-making processes.
+ExxonMobil seeks to understand the different perspectives of indigenous peoples and incorporate their feedback into project planning, design, execution and operation.
 Our interactions with indigenous peoples around the world are consistent with the principles of the following frameworks:

 - International Labor Organization Convention 169 Concerning Indigenous and Tribal Peoples in Independent Countries

 - United Nations Declaration on the Rights of Indigenous Peoples